 Preheat an oven to 375 F and bring a large pot of water to a boil.

-Trim off and discard the ends of the squash and cut it in half lengthwise.
-Scoop out and discard the seeds and stringy bits from the middle.
-Cut off and discard the peel.
-Chop the trimmed and peeled squash into bite-sized pieces.
-Spread the pieces on a baking sheet, drizzle with the oil, and toss to coat the squash pieces.
+Spread the butternut squash on a baking sheet, drizzle with the oil, and toss to coat the squash pieces.
 Sprinkle with the salt and roast until tender and starting to brown, about 30 minutes.
 Set aside, but leave the oven on.

-Meanwhile, when the water comes to a boil, add enough salt to give the water flavor.
+Add enough salt to flavor the water, once it comes to a boil.
 Boil the pasta until it is still a tad underdone in the center, drain, and set aside.

-In a pot big enough to fit all of the pasta, melt the butter over medium-high heat.
+Melt the butter over medium-high heat in a pot big enough to fit all of the pasta.
 Whisk in the flour and cook—continuing to whisk—until the mixture smells like a pie crust (that smell means the flour is cooked), about 3 minutes.
 Whisk in the milk and cook, stirring with a wooden spoon until smooth and thickened like a mac and cheese sauce.
-The sauce should coat the back of the spoon and, when you drag your finger through that coating, it should leave a distinct path.
+The sauce should coat the back of the spoon and, when dragging a finger through that coating, it should leave a distinct path.
 That texture means the sauce is properly thickened.

 Remove the pot from the heat, stir in 3/4 of the mozzarella and 1/2 of the Parmesan, as well as the nutmeg and cayenne, if using.
 Stir until the cheese is fully melted.
 Once the cheese is melted, add the pasta and roasted squash until everything is coated and combined.
 Taste and add salt or more spice, if needed.

-In a small bowl, combine the remaining cheese and the breadcrumbs.
+Combine the remaining cheese and the breadcrumbs in a small bowl.
 Set aside.

-Thoroughly butter, grease, or oil spray a 2-quart baking dish.
+Butter, grease, or oil spray a 2-quart baking dish thoroughly.
 Add the pasta-squash mixture.
 Sprinkle the cheese-breadcrumb mixture on top.